glensouza/OR-ServiceBusDemo/Bicep/README.md

 Create secrets for your Azure credentials, resource group, and subscriptions.

 1. In [GitHub](https://github.com), navigate to your repository.
-2. Select Security > Secrets and variables > Actions > New repository secret.
+1. Select Security > Secrets and variables > Actions > New repository secret.
-3. Paste the entire JSON output from the Azure CLI command into the secret's value field.
+1. Paste the entire JSON output from the Azure CLI command into the secret's value field.
 Name the secret `AZURE_CREDENTIALS`.
-4. Create another secret named `AZURE_RG`.
+1. Create another secret named `AZURE_SUBSCRIPTION`.
+Add your subscription ID to the secret's value field (example: `90fd3f9d-4c61-432d-99ba-1273f236afa2`).
+1. Create variable named `AZURE_RG`.
 Add the name of your resource group to the secret's value field (`exampleRG`).
-5. Create another secret named `AZURE_SUBSCRIPTION`.
-Add your subscription ID to the secret's value field (example: `90fd3f9d-4c61-432d-99ba-1273f236afa2`).

 ## Add a Bicep file